w3c/wai-media-guide/index.md

 * Used without needing to download video files.
 For example, to save data on mobile.
 * Used offline, printed, or converted to Braille.

-And captions can be:
+And captions can be used:
-* Used in loud environments where users cannot hear the audio.
+* In loud environments where users cannot hear the audio.
 For example, a bar, an airport, or a concert.
-* Used in quiet environments where users cannot turn on sound.
+* In quiet environments where users cannot turn on sound.
 For example, in a library, on public transporation, or when others are sleeping.
-* Used by people who cannot understand the spoken language well and can understand the written language better.
+* By people who cannot understand the spoken language well and can understand the written language better.
 For example, people who are not native speakers of the language.
-* Used by people to help them learn to read.
+* By people to help them learn to read.
 For example, children, adults, and people learning a new language.
-* Used to better understand content since users can hear the information in audio and see it in text at the same time.
+* To better understand content since users can hear the information in audio and see it in text at the same time.
 For example, {@@some data like [this](https://www.3playmedia.com/2019/02/21/8-benefits-of-transcribing-captioning-videos/)}.

 This resource helps make your media usable in all those situations, by people with and without disabilities.
 The next page gets you started **[Planning Accessible Audio and Video Media](/design-develop/media/planning/)**.